The Fall season is upon us and it's time for Tall Fescue! You can have green all year with your TifTuf Bermuda lawn too. Curious how? Keep reading.

-Tall Fescue Lawn Tips
+It's Tall Fescue Time!

 - Prepare for overseeding Tall Fescue by cleaning up your lawn and spraying out weeds with a post-emergent herbicide.
-This way, you'll have that task taken care of well before planting season and it won't be a last-minute problem to solve.

 - Mowing Tall Fescue Seedlings: The first time to mow your lawn (at a 2.5-3" cut height) is when the seedlings reach 3-4" tall.
 In fact, mowing will promote growth!
 So don't be timid.
 Mow it!